-10. Exhibit Supporting Documents (for Museum Exhibit Projects only)* Include curriculum vitae for all key project research and exhibit development personnel, if known.
+10. Exhibit Supporting Documents (for Museum Exhibit Projects only)* Include curricula vitae for all key project research and exhibit development personnel, if known.
 If objects are to be loaned from other institutions/individuals or the exhibit is designed to travel, include letters of confirmation/commitment.